sveltejs/kit/documentation/docs/14-configuration.md

 ### vite

 A [Vite config object](https://vitejs.dev/config), or a function that returns one.
-Not all configuration options can be set, since SvelteKit depends on certain values being configured internally.
+You can pass [Vite and Rollup plugins](https://github.com/vitejs/awesome-vite#plugins) via [the `plugins` option](https://vitejs.dev/config/#plugins) to customize your build in advanced ways such as supporting image optimization, Tauri, WASM, Workbox, and more.
+SvelteKit will prevent you from setting certain build-related options since it depends on certain configuration values.